Is the $\Lambda$CDM Model in Crisis?: Appendix: Can Dynamical Dark Energy Model Solve the Tension ?

-We would like to highlight an important point regarding the Evolving Dark Energy model.
-When we consider Evolving Dark Energy to explain the Universe, it becomes very difficult to resolve the Hubble tension.
+We would like to highlight an important point regarding the Dynamical DE model.
+When we consider Dynamical DE to explain the Universe, it becomes very difficult to resolve the Hubble tension.
 This can be understood in Fig.~\ref{fig_5}, where we show that in order to solve the Hubble tension, the Planck measurements should align with the black cross.
 In fact, if the value of $H_0$ increases, the sound horizon should decrease by approximately 7\%.
-However, in the case of the Evolving Dark Energy model, this is not possible because the Evolving Dark Energy model cannot lower the sound horizon, as dark energy is completely sub-dominant at recombination.
+However, in the case of the Dynamical DE model, this is not possible because the Dynamical DE model cannot lower the sound horizon, as DE is completely sub-dominant at recombination.
 In fact, even if one increases $H_0$, one would end up with the red cross, which is inconsistent with the BAO measurements.
-In this perspective, other probes are necessary to achieve a final statement on the problem \cite{bargiacchi2023gamma, Colgain:2022nlb, Bargiacchi:2024srw}.